PX4/PX4-Devguide/en/tutorials/land_detector.md

 The land detector is a dynamic vehicle model representing key vehicle states such as landed and ground contact.

+## Configuring Auto-Disarming

+By default the land detector does detect landing, but does not auto-disarm.
+If the hysteresis parameter `COM_DISARM_LAND` is set to a non-zero value the system will auto-disarm after N seconds \(the value it is set to\).

 ## Multicopter Land Detector Configuration

 The complete set of parameters is available in the QGroundControl parameter editor under the `LNDMC` prefix.
 The key parameters that might differ per airframe are these: